-- No later than 10 days after the date that you sign an approved lease for your Studio premises (or no later than 10 days after you sign the Conversion Addendum), you must pay to the franchisor the Initial Marketing Spend Fee of $28,000 by ACH.
+- No later than 10 days after the date that you sign an approved lease for your Studio premises (or 10 days after the date you purchase an existing Studio), you must pay to the franchisor the Grand Opening Spend Fee of $15,000 by ACH.

-- The Initial Marketing Spend Fee is in addition to your Ongoing Marketing Spend Requirement.
+- The Grand Opening Spend Fee is in addition to your Local Marketing Spend Requirement.

-- The franchisor will use the Initial Marketing Spend Fee to advertise, market, and promote your Studio in accordance with a marketing plan that it determines in its sole discretion.
+- The franchisor will use the Grand Opening Spend Fee to advertise, market, and promote your Studio in accordance with a marketing plan that it determines in its sole discretion.

-- The franchisor may require you to spend the Initial Marketing Spend Fee directly (rather than pay the Initial Marketing Spend Fee to it), and if it so requests, you will advertise, market, and promote your Studio in accordance with an advertising and marketing plan it approves before the opening of your Studio.
+- The franchisor may require you to spend the Grand Opening Spend Fee directly (rather than pay the Grand Opening Spend Fee to it), and if it so requests, you will advertise, market, and promote your Studio in accordance with an advertising and marketing plan it approves before the opening of your Studio.

 10. Signs: $5,000 to $12,000